sekarion/sekarion/README.md

     - Add Bootstrap with effect (waves)
     - Add Jquery and codeflask for (waves and setup)
     - Add Adorable api avatar (remove later maybe)
+ - V0.0.4 :
+    - Add Language support (English and french for moment)
+    - Fix bug with chart request (not render with empty data and table working)
+    - Finish rework UI/UX
+    - Cleanup all file (delete useless code)
+    - Add Google Analytics